tetratorus/agent/README.md

   * Any other runtime requirements
 Note: if there is no end_detection defined, the agent will end if no tool is called!
 So keep that in mind when generating the manifesto.

-After that, generate copyable JSON content for other variables, following the same format.
+For other variables, follow the same format.
 ```

 ----